 Firstly, we create the ad group structure to get more data for brand-product-type-combinations through ad-group-based reports.

-Secondly, because we add each item id to the shopping campaigns we are able to change the bids across different item ids without caring about the structure.
+Secondly, by adding each item id to the shopping campaigns we are able to change the bids across different item ids without caring about the structure.
 That means if you choose to subdivide your inventory by brands and then decide to increase bids for specific product categories or custom labels you have to dig through the structure and update the bids or you create a new campaign.
-We just replicate the inventory in our app and if we chose to apply a different bid strategy for a product type we just update the bids for the respective items – totally independent of the existing campaign structure.
+We just replicate the inventory in our app.
+If we chose to apply a different bid strategy for a product type we just update the bids for the respective items – totally independent of the existing campaign structure.

 This is also where our predictive algorithm enters the scene.
-Every single product gets rated by Whoop! and in dependence of the determined goal our algorithm will apply a bid for each product.
+Every single product gets rated by our Shopping Ad Automation tool.
+Then, in dependence of the determined goal our algorithm will apply a bid for each product.

 Don’t be a Bad Luck Google Shopping Brian, start to rethink your campaign structure!